Positions

 17. Assume other responsibilities as assigned by the appropriate instructional administrator and the College President.

-Salary or Salary Range: This is a full time 9 month position with full time benefits.
-The salary range is $38,628 - $45,479 based on education and experience.
-This position will be open until filled.
-Position is available immediately.
+Salary or Salary Range: This is full time 10 month position with full time benefits.
+This position follows the time off schedule of Electra High School.
+The salary for this position is based on the Vernon College faculty schedule.
+The salary is $42,182 to $46,931 based on experience and education.
+Applications will be accepted until this position is filled.
+The position is available on 8/1/2025.

 This is a security-sensitive position and is subject to a criminal history record.
 Criminal history records will be used only for the purpose of evaluating applicants for employment in security-sensitive positions.
 (Texas Government Code 411.094 & Texas Education Code 51.215)